-Mainstream Dems express relief at Biden presidential upsurge
+Mainstream Democrats relieved by Biden’s Super Tuesday boost

 “This is just the beginning,” Cisneros said Wednesday.
 “The first thing we had to defeat was the culture of fear, and our movement was victorious in proving we’re within striking distance of bringing fundamental change to South Texas.”

+“The big risk is if Bernie becomes very hostile toward Joe and tries to draw some blood,” said former Rep. Steve Israel, D-N.Y., who chaired House Democrats’ campaign arm early last decade.
+“He’d be playing right into President Trump’s hands” by wounding Biden and hardening internal Democratic differences, Israel said.

+“The faster we can get through to a winner, the faster we can heal and unify and focus on what really matters,” which is defeating Trump, said John Lapp, a longtime Democratic consultant.

-Republicans will need to gain 18 seats on Election Day in their uphill fight to win back control of the House, assuming they retain three seats held by GOP lawmakers who’ve left office prematurely.
+Republicans will need to gain 18 seats on Election Day in their uphill fight to win back control of the House, assuming they retain three seats held by GOP lawmakers who hae left office prematurely.
 The GOP controls the Senate, 53-47.

 In both chambers, the nature of this November’s political battleground spotlights why centrists have been petrified of a Sanders presidential bid.